-Privatization and commercialization of health are well-documented processes.
-Israel is not different to Western countries where a universal public system existed while, mainly since the 1990s, private insurance and commercialized practices evolved and took the upper hand (Filc et al., 2020).
-These processes created in Israel, as in other countries, a private-public "maze" (Collyer et al., 2017).
-Although the issue of privatization and commercialization is in dispute, most policy makers hold an axiom that "people want choice" ((Filc, ibid; Yam-Hamelach 13, 2012).
-Yet, from a subjective-cultural aspects many questions remain open and the answers, as far as this research suggests, are complicated depending on the social group and its ethno-class position.
+Like many western countries in which a universal public system existed until around the 1990s, Israel has gradually experienced a well-documented process of health care privatization and commercialization (Filc & Davidovitch, 2020).
+And, as in other countries, these processes have created a private-public “maze” (Collyer et al., 2017).
+Although disputes exist around the impact/value of privatization and commercialization, most policy makers adhere to the axiom that "people want choice" (Filc, ibid; Yam-Hamelach 2012, 13).
+Yet, from a subjective-cultural perspective many questions remain about the impact of these processes, particularly on the social group and its ethno-class position.

-In the interviews respondents were asked to tell stories about their experiences in the health system.
-It is worth to note that the interviewers did not lead the respondents in any way to criticize the public system.
-On the contrary.
-The two experiences researchers in the field had strong views in favor of the public system.
-It was the respondents' choice to tell their own stories on their health experiences which were, with almost no exception, stories that criticized the public system and reflected a binary which favors the private.
-Certain repeated narrative patterns, as presented above, rise in our eyes to the level of "key plots" of culture, attesting to the existence of values, interpretation and even the basic categories of perceiving and acting in reality (habitus).
+Respondents were asked to tell stories about their experiences in the health system.
+It is worth noting that the interviewers did not prompt the respondents in any way to criticize the public system.
+Instead, respondents were ’asked to tell their personal stories about their healthcare experiences.
+Without prompting, their stories, almost without exception, were critical of the public system and reflected a binary favoring the private system.
+Certain repeated narrative patterns rise to the level of “key plots” of culture, attesting to the existence of values, interpretation, and even the basic categories of perceiving and acting in reality (habitus).

-Let us start with a general assumption about the external cultural context which was not a part of the analyzed material.
-The patient-subject as a "happy" choosing agent is an fundamental part of a discourse which is mainly activated by marketing factors - commercial insurance companies, HMOs selling supplementary – and by policy makers.
-This discourse, in Israel as in other modern societies, tells a victorious story of a choice, freedom and self-assurance, quality and other values that can be characterized as neo-liberal.
-Our initial contention was that this context together with the exceptionally high level of supplementary insurance coverage, would be mirrored in the subjective-cultural by an appearance of neo-liberal self or neo-liberal habitus in all echelons of society, reshaping both patterns of behavior (purchasing and using private health) and meaning (stories, values).
+Begin with a general assumption about the external cultural context which was not a part of the analyzed material: the patient-subject as an agent, happily making choices is a fundamental part of a discourse activated mainly by marketing entities – commercial insurance companies, HMOs selling supplementary insurance – and by policy makers.
+This discourse, in Israel and other modern societies, tells a victorious story of choice, freedom, self-assurance, healthcare quality, and other values that can be characterized as neoliberal.
+Our initial contention was that this context, together with Israel’s exceptionally high levels of supplementary insurance coverage, would be mirrored in the subjective-cultural sphere by an appearance of the neoliberal self or neoliberal habitus in all social strata, reshaping both patterns of behavior (e.g., purchasing and using private health) and meaning (stories, values).

-This contention is only partly true with such variations that may be considered as partly refuting it.
-Indeed, there can be no doubt that there is a widespread commodification and commercialization of health reflected in the subjective narratives among all the echelons that we checked, proved by the existence of the above-mentioned binary of public-negative, private-positive (PN-PP).
-Yet there are important variations on a ethno-class basis which tell a surprising story.
+Our findings, however, indicate that this cultural assumption is not entirely valid – so much so that the variations we describe may even partially refute it.
+Indeed, undoubtedly, there is a widespread commodification and commercialization of health revealed in the subjective narratives among interviewees in all the echelons that we explored, reflected in the public=negative, private=positive binary mentioned above.
+Yet we also found important variations on an ethno-class basis which tell a surprising story.

-The "ideal" model of a neoliberal self – narrative, values, interpretation of reality - appears quite clearly only among upper middle-class respondents or among lower middle-class that reside communities that are characterized as upper-middle class (such as the Kibbutz) with higher levels of education and presumably higher CHC (cultural health capital).
-This means that in these social spaces a subjective model or even habitus (that shapes perceived reality) prevails.
-Repeated narratives show a hero-quest story of a self-assured patient with high CHC.
-While this plot appears sometimes in this pattern, its values and interpretation of reality were prevalent in each and every narrative – contempt, even rage and a degrading picture of the public.
+The “ideal” model of a neoliberal self – narrative, values, interpretation of reality – appears quite clearly only among upper-middle-class respondents or among the lower-middle-class that resides in communities characterized as upper-middle class (such as the kibbutz).
+Consequently, in these social spaces, a subjective model or even habitus (that shapes perceived reality) prevails.
+Repeated narratives from this stratum depict a hero-quest story of a self-assured patient with high CHC.
+While the hero-quest plot is not always explicit, its values and interpretation of reality were prevalent in each and every narrative – contempt, even rage and a picture of a degrading public system.